INTAKES AND START DATES

-The course has been approved by the Australian Government (TEQSA) and has been professionally accredited by the Psychotherapy and Counselling Federation of Australia (PACFA) and the International Coaching Federation (ICF).
+The course has also been approved by the Australian Government (TEQSA) and has been professionally accredited by the Psychotherapy and Counselling Federation of Australia (PACFA) and the International Coaching Federation (ICF).
+As such, students who complete the full Accredited Coach Training Program (ACTP) are eligible to apply for credentials from the International Coach Federation using the ACC or PCC ACTP Applications.
+These applications do not require participation in the International Coach Federation performance evaluation process.

 Meet one of the following criteria: